 In this example, it’s clear how cardiac chairs can quicken a cardiac patient’s recovery regarding their mobility.
 A cardiac chair allows a patient to participate in physical therapy exercises that would be more challenging, if not impossible, to perform in bed.

-What is a cardiac chair?
+Who typically uses a cardiac chair?

-How much does a cardiac chair cost?
+How does a cardiac chair differ from a regular recliner?